Here is the main conclusion.

 Primarily because nutritional supplements, quintessentially, are all about health.
 Your health.
 And mine.
 Our most precious asset.

 The best way to protect and maintain our health is with accurate information, the facts.
-With facts I can be of greatest value to you, can help you best making your life better.
-And my own.
+With facts I can be of greatest value to you because by providing actual facts I can help you the most with making your life better.

 Therefore, your health (and mine) deserves nothing but the truth about nutritional supplements, both good and bad.